-- High quality, attractive architecture is strongly supported and encouraged.
-Buildings should be uniquely designed and constructed with quality and integral materials. - Built forms contribute to a low scale (two-storey) streetscape character.
+- > High quality, attractive architecture is strongly supported and encouraged.
+Buildings should be uniquely designed and constructed with quality and integral materials. - > Built forms contribute to a low scale (two-storey) streetscape character.
 Levels above two storeys appear recessive when viewed from the public realm and adjoining sites. - Roof design should positively respond to and enhance the residential streetscape.
 Contemporary architectural interpretations of traditional roof forms are encouraged to assist with streetscape integration.
 For example, in streets where traditional angled roofing is the predominate form (e.g. pitched, hipped or skillion styles), integrate angled roofing elements fronting the street. - Provide wide building entries that are clearly visible and welcoming.
-Each ground floor dwelling with a street frontage should also have its own entry facing the street. - Conceal all building services including domestic services, utilities and waste management facilities.
+Each ground floor dwelling with a street frontage should also have its own entry facing the street. - > Conceal all building services including domestic services, utilities and waste management facilities.

-- Use integral and long lasting materials, textures and colours that reflect a residential palette and integrate elements of the existing streetscape.
+- > Use integral and long lasting materials, textures and colours that reflect a residential palette and integrate elements of the existing streetscape.
 Bricks and durable timber cladding are strongly encouraged. - Use varied materials and contrasting colours to highlight feature elements, delineate breaks (e.g. dividing wide structures into sections that match the pattern of development) or reduce the impact of other building elements (e.g. reducing the dominance of upper floors or masking unsightly building services).

-- SPOS to be located on the ground floor with access from living areas (minimum 25m2 of SPOS per dwelling in a single location at ground floor).
-Avoid primary SPOS such as living areas with balconies at upper floors.
+- Minimum SPOS sizes are not prescribed design in accordance with standard ResCode requirements.
 Refer to front fence design, which affects SPOS locations in the front setback. - Private open space should be designed to separate recreational and service areas (using screening or separate locations).
 Ensure that building services and domestic service areas are concealed from view from the public realm.

 - Provide an open and landscaped garden setting with substantial front and rear setbacks, deep planted canopy trees and permeable surfaces.
 High quality landscaping that prioritises greenery and softens the built form is strongly encouraged. - Minimise basement footprints within the front and rear setbacks to prioritise deep planting in these areas.
-By prioritising front and rear setbacks, side setbacks may be limited on small sites.
-In these areas incorporate planting on structures or narrow trees with limited canopy widths to soften the built form. - > Tree planting recommendation: provide a minimum of one advanced canopy tree for every 8 metres of boundary at the front and rear; and I tree per ground floor dwelling.
-The advanced canopy tree requirement under the boundary length calculation can include the I tree per ground floor dwelling requirement.
+By prioritising front and rear setbacks, it is acknowledged that side setbacks may be limited on small sites.
+In these areas incorporate planting on structures or narrow trees with limited canopy widths to soften the built form. - Tree planting recommendation: provide a minimum of I advanced canopy tree per 8m of boundary at the front and rear; and I tree per ground floor dwelling in total (total includes advanced canopy trees).
 If the result is not a whole number, round up to the nearest whole number.
-Planting location to be site responsive.